There are two distinct and different requirements in ISO 13485:2016 for the management of risk.

 Risk-based Thinking in Sub-clause 4.1.2 focused on threats to Quality Management System processes

 The organization shall:

 - determine the processes needed for the quality management system and the application of these processes throughout the organization taking into account the roles undertaken by the organization;

 - apply a risk-based approach to the control of the appropriate processes needed for the quality management system;

 - determine the sequence and interaction of these processes.

-We therefore have a requirement analogous to that of ISO 9001 for risk-based thinking.
 There is no guidance in the ISO 13485 Standard to exactly what’s required.
-But we do find it in ISO 9001 where Annex A4, a guidance section, states:
+We, therefore, have a requirement analogous to that of ISO 9001 for risk-based thinking.
+We can find it on ISO 9001 Annex A4, a guidance section, that states:

 The concept of risk-based thinking has been implicit in previous editions of this International Standard, e.g. through requirements for planning, review and improvement.